 A class of substances found both in nature and produced by our bodies, antioxidants are almost specialized in performing very important functions when it comes to our health.
 In short, and as the name suggests, antioxidants work by acting against "oxidation," a chemical reaction that produces harmful substances called free radicals.

-These free radicals roam around our bodies, initiating all sorts of chemical reactions that can cause damage to the cells of any living organism.
+These free radicals roam around our bodies, initiating all sorts of chemical reactions that can cause damage to the healthy cells of any living organism.
 Free radicals can sometimes even damage the cell's very DNA, causing a condition known as "oxidative stress."

-Of course, the same goes for skin cells too.
-Science is working hard to find all the reasons that cause aging, and if possible stop it, or even reverse it.
-But until that day comes, our best bet in preventing aging is using antioxidants.
+Of course, the same goes for skin cells and skin care too.
+Science is working hard to find all the reasons that cause aging and, if possible, stop it or even reverse it.
+But until that day comes, our best bet in anti-aging is using antioxidants.

 Except for antioxidants.